Medford auto repair shop destroyed by raging blaze

 MEDFORD, MASS.
-(WHDH) - One firefighter was taken to a local hospital after a large fire broke out in an automotive building Wednesday morning.
+(WHDH) - One firefighter was taken to a local hospital after a large fire broke out in a Medford automotive building Wednesday morning.

 The owner, Joe Cummings, said his two sons and two other employees were inside at the time of the fire and tried to put out the flames but couldn’t stop them from spreading.